jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 * `file_path`
 * `hunk_header`
 * `semantic_text`
+* `content_hash`
 * embedding vector

+If two revisions produce the same normalized semantic text for a file or hunk unit, the system should be able to reuse the same embedding artifact.
+Revisions remain distinct records; only the embedding work is deduplicated.

 ---

 ## 6.3 Family grouping

-Patch revisions should be grouped heuristically using normalized subjects.
+Patch revisions should be grouped heuristically using normalized subjects plus surrounding context.

 Normalize by stripping patterns like: